alexeygumirov/pandoc-for-pdf-how-to/README.md

 #### Links

-If your Markdown file has to be processed into the PDF, then better not to use format of links, which open in a separate window, e.g.:
+If your Markdown file has to be processed into the PDF, then please pay attention to the format of links you use:

 a) Link format that does NOT work:   **`![Name of the resourse](Link)`**.

 b) Links that WORKS:   **`[Name of the resource](Link)`**.

 The problem is that by the Markdown guidelines using exclamation mark before URL is not appropriate.
-But GitLab engine does not give you an error, it just treats such links as links which open in the new tab or window in the browser.
+Exclamation mark is used for links to images only.
+But GitLab engine does not give you an error, it just treats such links as links which opens in the new tab or window in the browser.
 Therefore, to avoid compilation errors in the **pdflatex** engine (which is used by **pandoc**), please use (b) type of URL formatting, whcih is compliant with Markdown standard.

 ## Examples